 Toby was sitting at his desk, Josh standing beside him.
 They were deep in conversation but both stopped and looked up when Sam entered.
 "Who?"
 Toby asked.

 "People, I don't even know them.
-I just went to the Mess and people were staring and then coming over and telling me how hard I must have fought and how much they admire me and how hard it must have been."
+I just went to the Mess and people were staring and then coming over and telling me how much I must have fought and how much they admire me and how hard it must have been."
 Sam sat on the sofa and stared at the window.
-"They don't know, they don't anything about it, they don't know if it was hard or not or whether I fought or if I did, how much.
-They don't know."
+"They don't know anything about it, they don't know if it was hard or not or whether I fought or if I did, how much."

 Sam turned away from the window and turned a puzzled expression towards Toby.